-Note2:- Items to be included in low-level SIGWX forecasts (i.e. flight levels below 100) are prescribed in Appendix 5
+Note 2.- Items to be included in low-level SIGWX forecasts (i.e. flight levels below 100) are included in Appendix 5.

-1.3.4 Criteria for including items in SIGWX forecasts:
+1.3.4 Criteria for including items in SIGWX forecasts

-The following criteria shall be applied SIGWX forecasts:
+The following criteria shall be applied for SIGWX forecasts:

-- a. items a) to f) in 1.3.3.1 shall only be included if expected to occur between the lower and upper levels of the SIGWX forecast: - b. the abbreviation "CB" shall only be included when it refers to the occurrence or expected occurrence of cumulonimbus clouds: - I. affecting an area with a maximum spatial coverage of 50 per cent or more of the area concerned; - 2. along a line with little or no space between individual clouds; or - 3. embedded in cloud layers or concealed by haze. - c. the inclusion of "CB" shall be understood to include all weather phenomena normally associated with cumulonimbus clouds, i.e. Thunderstorm, moderate or severe icing, moderate or severe turbulence and hail: - d. where a volcanic eruption or an accidental release of radioactive materials into the atmosphere warrants the inclusion of the volcanic activity symbol or the radioactivity symbol in SIGWX forecasts, the symbols shall be included on SIGWX forecasts irrespective of the height to which the ash column or radioactive material is reported or expected to reach; and - e. in the case of co-incident or the partial overlapping of items a), i) and j) in 1.3.3.1, the highest priority shall be given to item i), followed by items j) and a).
+- a) items a) to f) in 1.3.3 shall only be included if expected to occur between the lower and upper levels of the SIGWX forecast; - b) the abbreviation "CB" shall only be included when it refers to the occurrence or expected occurrence of cumulonimbus clouds: - 1. affecting an area with a maximum spatial coverage of 50 per cent or more of the area concerned; - 2. along a line with little or no space between individual clouds; or - 3. embedded in cloud layers or concealed by haze;

+- c) the inclusion of "CB" shall be understood to include all weather phenomena normally associated with cumulonimbus clouds, i.e. thunderstorm, moderate or severe icing, moderate or severe turbulence and hail; - d) where a release of radioactive materials into the atmosphere warrants the inclusion of radioactive materials in the atmosphere symbol in SIGWX forecasts, the symbols shall be included on SIGWX forecasts irrespective of the height to which the ash column or radioactive material is reported or expected to reach; and - e) in the case of co-incident or the partial overlapping of items a), i) and j) in 1.3.3, the highest priority shall be given to item i), followed by items j) and a).
 The item with the highest priority shall be placed at the location of the event, and an arrow shall be used to link the location of the other item(s) to its associated symbol or text box.